25 Benefits of Adopting a Rescue Dog

 Many adult shelter dogs are already housebroken when you adopt them.
 But because the dog may have a history that prevented such training (such as never being allowed inside the house), you shouldn't go in expecting a house-trained pet.
 If your new pupper isn't house-trained, there are resources out there that can help you reach that goal; many say that adult dogs have an easier time getting the hang of it.

+Yes, puppies are adorable.
+They're also full of energy and require a lot of time, training, attention, and patience.
 It can be tough to fit an energetic puppy into a hectic life.
 Adopting an older dog from a shelter allows you to skip the puppy stage altogether, which can mean an easier transition from not having a pet to being a pet owner.
-It also means you may avoid having your slippers, running shoes, pillows, furniture, and doors gnawed on by sharp little puppy teeth.
+It also (hopefully) means you may avoid having your slippers, running shoes, pillows, furniture, and doors gnawed on by sharp little puppy teeth.

 An analysis of many studies found that the "personality" of an adult dog is fairly consistent.
 Puppies, on the other hand, can change personality a fair amount, especially when it comes to "responsiveness to training, fearfulness, and sociability."
 So by getting an adult dog, you have a better idea of what the animal's personality is truly like.